siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 siddhi-parser     1         1         1            1           1m
 ```

 !!!
-Note "Using a custom-built siddhi-runner image"
+Note "Using a custom-built Siddhi runner image"
     If you need to use a custom-built `siddhi-runner` image for all the `SiddhiProcess` deployments, you have to configure `siddhiRunnerImage` entry in `siddhi-operator-config` config map.
-    Refer the documentation on creating custom siddhi-runner images bundling additional JARs [here](../docs/config-guide.md#adding-to-siddhi-docker-microservice).
+    Refer the documentation on creating custom Siddhi runner images bundling additional JARs [here](../docs/config-guide.md#adding-to-siddhi-docker-microservice).
     If you are pulling the custom-built image from a private Docker registry/repository, specify the corresponding kubernetes secret as `siddhiRunnerImageSecret` entry in `siddhi-operator-config` config map.
 For more details on using docker images from private registries/repositories refer [this documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 ## Deploy and run Siddhi App

 Siddhi applications can be deployed on Kubernetes using the Siddhi operator.

 Here we will be creating a very simple Siddhi stream processing application that receives power consumption from several devices in a house.
-If the power consumption of dryer exceeds the consumption limit of 6000W then that siddhi app sends an alert from printing a log.
+If the power consumption of dryer exceeds the consumption limit of 6000W then that Siddhi app sends an alert from printing a log.

 This can be created using a SiddhiProcess YAML file as given below.